cloudops/netscaler_test_drive/readme.txt

 The default and only profile currently loaded is the Content Switching profile.
-Content switching is not supported by Application Templates as it only supports load balancing services.
+Content switching is not supported by Application Templates as it only supports the import of load balancing services.

-The underlying Application Template functionality supports Content Switching, but there is not support via the IMPORT functionality which is how we are managing the different profiles.
+The underlying Application Template functionality supports Content Switching, but there is not support for the IMPORT functionality, which is how we are managing the different profiles.

-I have implemented a work around which removes a different service_binding from each of the two load balanced rules in order to recreate the content switching functionality in the profile.
+I have implemented a work around which removes a different service_binding from each of the two load balanced rules after import in order to recreate the content switching functionality in the profile.

 This is implemented as 'profile_3' and requires the 'fix_profile_3()' function